 13.4.
 If an Order is terminated early by Customer pursuant to 13.2: (a) Customer shall not be obligated to pay any additional amounts specified in the Order following the effective date of termination and (b) Dovetail will refund to Customer a pro rata share of any unused amounts prepaid by Customer under the applicable Order for the Services on the basis of the remaining portion of the current Order Term (a “Pro-Rated Refund”).
 In all other cases, and regardless of whether Customer uses the Services at the levels reflected in the Orders or otherwise, Customer will not be entitled to a refund of Fees paid and any unpaid Fees outstanding will become immediately due and payable.

-13.5 Provided Customer has paid all amounts due under this Agreement, and subject to any applicable shorter Service Plan retention periods, for up to 30 days from the termination of Customer’s billing period, as specified in the applicable Order, an Authorized User designated by Customer will be permitted to continue to access and download Customer Data that was accessible to Authorized Users through the Services immediately prior to termination.
+13.5.
+For Paid Plans, provided Customer has paid all amounts due under this Agreement, and subject to any applicable shorter Service Plan retention periods, for up to 30 days from the termination of Customer’s billing period, as specified in the applicable Order, an Authorized User designated by Customer will be permitted to continue to access and download Customer Data that was accessible to Authorized Users through the Services immediately prior to termination.
 The designated Authorized User’s access and use will continue to be subject to the terms of this Agreement, provided the Authorized User shall not access or use the Services other than to download Customer Data.
+For Free Plans, Customer Data will be retained on the Services until Customer cancels in accordance with Section 8.3 above.
+Dovetail reserves the right to, upon prior written notice to Customer, delete accounts for Free Plans (and all Customer Data contained therein) that have been inactive for more than 90 days.

 13.6.
 The provisions set forth in the following Sections, and any other right or obligation of the Parties in this Agreement that, by its nature, should survive termination or expiration of this Agreement, will survive any expiration or termination of this Agreement: 4.3, 5.2, 6, 9, 12, and 13 through 26.